The weather

 Sunday: muggy weather on the coast and less extreme heat in Ponent

 Temperatures will drop slightly, especially in the north of the country.
-However, this drop will be subtle, as it will continue to be very hot, with highs of 31 to 33°C in much of the interior and pre-coastal areas, and somewhat higher in Ponent and Empordà, where they will hover between 33°C and 35°C. We will experience a midsummer atmosphere with tropical nights and markedly muggy conditions along the coast.
-Minimum temperatures, in many coastal areas, will not drop below 23°C, with high humidity.
-The sun will combine with bands of high, thin clouds, and in the afternoon, dark clouds will again gather in the Pyrenees and Pre-Pyrenees, bringing occasional showers, especially in the west.
+However, this will be a subtle drop, as it will still be very hot, with highs of 31 to 33°C in much of the inland and pre-coastal areas, and somewhat higher in Ponent and Empordà, where they will hover between 33°C and 35°C. We will experience a midsummer atmosphere, with tropical nights and markedly muggy conditions on the coast (last night, temperatures did not drop below 23.5°C in Barcelona or 23.7°C on Buda Island in the Ebro).
+Lows, in many coastal areas, will continue to hover around 23°C, with high humidity.
+Sunshine will combine with bands of high, thin clouds, and in the afternoon, storm clouds will again gather in the Pyrenees and Pre-Pyrenees, bringing occasional showers, especially in the west.

 Sunday 15th in the afternoon.

 Far from abating, the heat will continue into next week, even reaching a new scorching peak between Tuesday and Wednesday.
-In fact, models indicate a new advance of the warm mass from North Africa, which will send temperatures soaring again on Tuesday, with highs once again reaching nearly 39°C in Ponent.
-Along the coast, apart from the muggy conditions, the salty sea air will keep temperatures at around 28°C or 29°C. This is unbridled heat in an extraordinarily hot June.
+In fact, models indicate a new advance of the warm mass from North Africa, which will send temperatures soaring again on Tuesday, with highs once again reaching 39°C in the West.
+Along the coast, apart from the muggy conditions, the salty sea air will keep temperatures at around 28°C or 29°C. This is unbridled heat in what has been an extraordinarily hot month of June.

-It looks like we'll be arriving at the Sant Joan long weekend fairly calmly, with temperatures above average, although they might drop slightly.
+It looks like we'll be approaching the Sant Joan long weekend with a fairly calm weather forecast and temperatures above average, although they might drop a bit.

-Temperatures reached their peak on Wednesday in many regions, especially on the Barcelona coast and pre-coastal areas and in Central Catalonia, where temperatures reached 37 or 38°C locally.
-Even in the city of Barcelona itself, temperatures exceeded 33°C. However, the arrival of storm clouds prevented temperatures from rising as high as they had on Tuesday in Poniente, where temperatures barely reached 35 or 36°C, far from the 38°C mark.
+Temperatures reached their peak last Wednesday in many regions, especially on the coast and in the pre-coast areas of Barcelona and Central Catalonia, where they reached 37 or 38°C locally.
+Even in the city of Barcelona itself, temperatures exceeded 33°C. However, the arrival of dark clouds prevented temperatures from rising as high as Tuesday in Poniente, where they barely reached 35 or 36°C, far from the 38°C mark.
 The exception was Artesa de Segre (Noguera), where there was a brief, scorching peak of up to 38.4°C, which turned out to be the highest maximum in the entire country.
 Tuesday and Wednesday were the hottest days of the year.
 These are the most notable maximum values from a stifling Wednesday:

 • 38.4°C, Artesa de Segre